Tzitzit, Tefillin, and the Talmud

 I was under immediate conviction of the validity and importance of this statute.
 God has provided His perfect way to show our religious devotion.
 We are to look upon the tzitzit and remember His law.

 This statute is still not honored by most who believe in the statutes.
-It is interesting you don't even find this mentioned in most discussions or books about the statutes.
+It is interesting you do not even find this mentioned in most discussions or books about the statutes.
 I suspect traces of anti-Semitism still exist.

 The word translated as fringes in Numbers is tsiytsith.